phac-nml/irida/doc/user/user/project/index.md

 Project NCBI Exports
 --------------------

-To view exports from this project to NCBI, click on the **Export** tab.
+To view exports from this project to NCBI, click on the **NCBI Exports** tab.

 ![Project exports tab](images/project-export-tab.png)